FindArticles FindArticles

 OpenAI to Route Sensitive Chats to GPT-5, Add Controls

-OpenAI is preparing to steer flagged, sensitive conversations from its general chat systems to more deliberative “reasoning” models such as GPT‑5 and o3, while launching new parental controls aimed at teen users.
-The company frames the move as a safety upgrade following high-profile incidents in which ChatGPT failed to appropriately respond to signs of acute distress.
+OpenAI plans to begin steering conversations flagged as sensitive away from its general chat systems and to more deliberative “reasoning” models like GPT‑5 and o3, while implementing new parental controls to let “teens” — bots or users that consistently act as teenagers do in a given geography — stick to more teen‑appropriate themes.
+The company is framing the action as a safety upgrade in the wake of high-profile cases in which ChatGPT failed to react appropriately to cries for help from users in crisis.

 Table of Contents